geez0219/website-ng/src/assets/branches/master/tutorial/advanced/t03_operator.md

     Pipeline Output, Image Shape: torch.Size([8, 4, 24, 24, 3]), Label Shape: torch.Size([8, 4, 1])
     Result Image Shape: (32, 24, 24, 3), Label Shape: (32, 1)

+`TensorOps` have three other methods which are much less commonly used, but may be overridden if you are working on a complex Op:
+1. get_fe_models(self) -> Set
+2. get_fe_loss_keys(self) -> Set
+3. fe_retain_graph(self, retain) -> bool

+If your custom `TensorOp` contains one or more neural network models, you should override the get_fe_models() method to return all of those models.
+An example where this is done is in our `ModelOp`.

+If your custom `TensorOp` is being used to apply a loss value to a model, you should override the get_fe_loss_keys() method to return the string name(s) of all the keys which are being used as losses.
+An example where this is done is in our `UpdateOp`.

+Finally, if your custom Op computes gradients, it should override the fe_retain_graph method such that it can control whether or not your Op will keep the computation graph in memory or erase it after completing its forward pass.
+An example where this is done is in our `UpdateOp`.

 <a id='ta03rae'></a>